Always Ask Before Forwarding Emails

 Your friend may not appreciate the email they wrote to you being sent and shared with others.
 Reverse the roles, and how would you feel?

-This is a Legal Issue?
+This is a Legal and Ethical Issue

 When is my work protected?